tensorchiefs/dl_course/docs/index.md

 * Deep Learning Book (DL-Book) [http://www.deeplearningbook.org/](http://www.deeplearningbook.org/).
 This is a quite comprehensive book which goes far beyond the scope of this course.

-* Convolutional Neural Networks for Visual Recognition [http://cs231n.stanford.edu/](http://cs231n.stanford.edu/), has additional material and videos of lectures.
-While the focus is on computer vision, it also treats other topics such as optimization, RNNs.
-Interesting are  the lecture notes which can be found at [http://cs231n.github.io/](http://cs231n.github.io/).
+* Convolutional Neural Networks for Visual Recognition [http://cs231n.stanford.edu/](http://cs231n.stanford.edu/), has additional material and [youtube videos of the lectures](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC).
+While the focus is on computer vision, it also treats other topics such as optimization, backpropagation and RNNs.
+LKecture notes can be found at [http://cs231n.github.io/](http://cs231n.github.io/).

 ## Syllabus (subject to change)